James Hoffmann: YouTube channel

-Since 2016, Hoffmann has gained popularity on YouTube's online video-sharing platform, with his channel garnering over 2.29 million subscribers.
+Since 2016, Hoffmann has gained popularity on YouTube, garnering over 2.5 million subscribers.
 His channel primarily discusses the specialty coffee industry, reviews and compares coffee equipment, and evaluates different brewing methods.
 His videos are noted as being practical, easy to understand, and funny, as well as consistently thorough.
 Hoffmann's distinct personal fashion is also often noted as being part of the channel's appeal, with The Guardian describing the videos' style as "gentle chaos – with a widow's peak of expertly swooped silver hair, tortoiseshell spectacles, a penchant for woolly jumpers, and a soft voice.
 But he's not afraid to strain doughnuts into coffee or brew grounds in a bripe – a coffee pipe."

 Hoffmann uses the crowd-funding subscription service site Patreon to support his channel, making a month from more than 8,000 patrons in July 2021 and as of January 2022.
 He uses some of these funds to purchase products to review, a practice intended to allow him to remain impartial.
 He shoots his videos primarily in his studio, which includes a kitchen and an office.

 In November 2022, the channel was nominated at that year's Streamy Awards in the category of Cinematography.
 In January 2023, Hoffmann was honored at the 14th Annual Sprudgie Awards, winning runner-up in the category of "Best Coffee Video/Film".